Jorge-Hoyos/certifications/aws/associate-level/developer/notes/introduction-to-serverless-computing.md

 ---

-> API: Application programming interface, comunication between systems
+> API: Application programming interface, communication between systems

 Fully managed service that makes it easy for developer to publish, maintain, monitor and secure APIs at any scale.
 APIs acts as a front door for applications to access data, business logic, or functionality from your back-end services.